The 6 Worst “Healthy” Foods for Your Teeth

-But here’s an unwelcome surprise: Studies show that certain foods can actually do more damage to your teeth than tobacco!
-Here are five that you may be consuming to slim down, but they might not be something to smile about.
+Here’s an unwelcome surprise: Studies show that certain foods can actually do more damage to your teeth than tobacco—and we’re not talking about the obvious sugary candy here.
+You’d be surprised by the generally otherwise healthy foods you may be consuming that might be damaging your smile.

-(An important note: We’re not saying you should give up the foods that are healthy below!
-But you might want to consult your dentist if you consume them frequently and are worried about discoloration or enamel erosion.)
+See the foods that might be sabotaging your teeth, and take caution when sipping or eating these foods.
+We’re not saying you should give up these foods, but you might want to consult your dentist if you consume them frequently and are worried about discoloration or enamel erosion.

 There’s no denying that tea has amazing health benefits: Fat-burning properties, antioxidant protection against DNA damage, and the reduced risk of several diseases.
 But it can take a toll on your teeth.
 A study published in The Journal of Dentistry compared groups of teeth exposed to either conventional black tea, herbal tea or water.
 Those exposed to the teas suffered a loss of tooth enamel.
 Both black and herbal varieties caused erosion, but surface loss was much greater on teeth exposed to herbal tea.